Plotting in Panel¶

 widthandresponsive=True—widthwins silently. - Set

-sizing_mode="stretch_width"on thepn.pane.HoloViews. - Overlays: all elements must have consistent sizing.
+sizing_mode="stretch_width"on thepn.pane.HoloViews.
+To fill height as well (e.g. a chart that should occupy the whole page/mainarea), usesizing_mode="stretch_both"and omitheight— the pane provides the vertical space andresponsive=Truefills it. - Overlays: all elements must have consistent sizing.
 If one element has

 responsive=Trueand another has hvPlot's defaultwidth=700, the overlay warns "responsive mode could not be enabled".
 Passresponsive=True, height=Nto every hvPlot call in the overlay. - Multi-chart layouts (